brotatotes/bht-automation/bht gen 3/Matthew/Chapter 26/Matthew 26 28 bht.md

 # Matthew 26:28 Commentary Help Text

 ## BHT:
-The shedding of Christ's blood in the New Testament establishes a covenant - a settlement or agreement - for the forgiveness of sins.
-Jesus had a definite conception of his death on the cross as the basis of forgiveness, dispelling sentimentalism or trivializing His teaching.
-This act of shedding His blood on the cross confirms the new administration of the covenant of grace, providing full forgiveness and satisfaction to the justice of God.
-The wine symbolizes His blood and serves as a visible sign of His atonement.
-(80 words, 53% from quotes)
+Jesus speaks of His blood as the basis of a covenant or will, using the term testament to depict the distribution or arrangement of property.
+The blood of the covenant mentioned refers to the establishment of a new covenant, contrasting it with the old.
+Jesus had a precise understanding of His death on the cross as the means for forgiveness and the foundation of this new covenant.
+The wine, representing His shed blood, symbolizes this new administration of the covenant of grace, ensuring our reception of Christ's benefits for eternal life.

 ## Choicest Commentary Quotes:
 ### Marvin Vincent:
-1. "Testament...on the idea of disposing or arranging is based that of settlement or agreement, and thence of a covenant."
+1. "Testament [διαθηκης] .
+From diatiqhmi, to distribute; dispose of.
+Hence of the disposition of one's property.
+On the idea of disposing or arranging is based that of settlement or agreement, and thence of a covenant."
-2. "Covenant is the general Old Testament sense of the word...and so in the New Testament."
+2. "The Hebrew word of which this is a translation is primarily covenant, from a verb meaning to cut.
+Hence the phrase, to make a covenant, in connection with dividing the victims slain in ratification of covenants."
-3. "The present participle, is being shed.
-Christ's thought goes forward to the consummation."
+3. "Is shed [εκχυννομενον] .
+The present participle, is being shed.
+Christ 's thought goes forward to the consummation."

 ### Philip Schaff:
 1. "The wine, poured-out, is a symbol of the blood of Christ shed for us."
-2. "Our Lord here declares, with reference to His own death, that it was an actual dying for others, to the end that their sins might be pardoned."
+2. "Both 'bread' and 'wine' set forth Christ in us, as well as Christ for us."
 3. "The central fact is the atoning death of Christ, which we commemorate; the present blessing is the assurance conveyed by visible signs, that we receive, truly though spiritually, Christ, with all His benefits, and are nourished by His life into life eternal."

 ### Archibald T. Robertson:
-1. "This passage answers all the modern sentimentalism that finds in the teaching of Jesus only pious ethical remarks or eschatological dreamings."
+1. "Either covenant or will makes sense here."
-2. "He had the definite conception of his death on the cross as the basis of forgiveness of sin."
+2. "Jesus here uses the solemn words of Exodus 24:8 'the blood of the covenant' at Sinai.
+'My blood of the covenant' is in contrast with that.
+This is the New Covenant."
-3. "The purpose of the shedding of his blood of the New Covenant was precisely to remove (forgive) sins."
+3. "He had the definite conception of his death on the cross as the basis of forgiveness of sin."

 ### John Gill:
-1. "The red wine in the cup, was an emblem and representation of his precious blood, whereby was exhibited a new dispensation, or administration of the covenant of grace."
+1. "the red wine in the cup, was an emblem and representation of his precious blood, whereby was exhibited a new dispensation, or administration of the covenant of grace"
-2. "The second covenant, or the new administration of the covenant of grace, for which reason it is called the New Testament, is exhibited and established in the blood of Christ the testator."
+2. "the new administration of the covenant of grace, for which reason it is called the New Testament, is exhibited and established in the blood of Christ the testator"
-3. "Whereby the full forgiveness of all their sins was procured, in a way consistent with, and honourable to the justice of God; full satisfaction being made to the law of God, for all their transgressions."
+3. "full satisfaction being made to the law of God, for all their transgressions"

 ### John Wesley:
 1. This is the sign of my blood, whereby the new testament or covenant is confirmed.